Engee documentation

 Description

-The PDSCH Modulation block creates a matrix containing the modulation symbols of the PDSCH common physical downlink channel in accordance with sections 7.3.1.1.1 to 7.3.1.3 of the standard [1], taking into account the carrier configuration, the PDSCH channel configuration and the DL-SCH codewords.
-The unit shall perform pre-coding for PDSCH binding in accordance with section 5.1.2.3 of the [2] standard to produce pre-coded PDSCHSym symbols and corresponding PDSCHInd indices.
+Block PDSCH Modulation creates a matrix containing the modulation symbols of the common physical downlink PDSCH, in accordance with sections 7.3.1.1-7.3.1.3 of the standard [1], taking into account the carrier configuration, the configuration of the PDSCH channel and the DL-SCH codewords.
+The block performs pre-encoding for PDSCH binding in accordance with section 5.1.2.3 of the standard [2] to obtain pre-encoded PDSCHSym characters and corresponding PDSCHInd indexes.

 Ports